-Biden rejects Israel ‘apartheid’ allegations
+Biden rejects Israel ‘apartheid’ claims

 US President Joe Biden has disputed charges that Israel is an “apartheid” nation, instead calling it a “democracy” and a “friend” while touting billions in additional military support.